moliver28/research-handbook/content/handbook/enterprise-data/platform/snowflake/clustering/index.md

 SELECT SYSTEM$CLUSTERING_INFORMATION('your_table');
 ```

 This function returns valuable information about the clustering state of your table.
-Some examples of how to interpret the information can be found in the Snowflake docs [here](https://docs.snowflake.com/en/sql-reference/functions/system_clustering_information#examples).
+Some examples of how to interpret the information can be found in the [Snowflake docs](https://docs.snowflake.com/en/sql-reference/functions/system_clustering_information#examples).

 Ideally, `average_overlaps` would be below 1 and `average_depth` would be ~ 1.
 A high number indicates the table is not well clustered.